 Multi-Translation Synopsises for Guru Nanak's Japji Sahib

-Many essays and translations into many languages have been published about them.
+Many essays and translations into various languages have been published.
 Reading different translations, a variety of possible understandings of content and implied teachings can be found - different minds reflecting different aspects of their essence some centuries after their conceptions.
 Comparing different translations opens the space of understanding.
-In these two synopsises presented here, eight (for Japji Sahib) and seven (for Jaap Sahib) different English translations are listed next to each other.
+In the two synopsises presented here, eight (for Japji Sahib) and seven (for Jaap Sahib) different English translations are listed next to each other.
 The original Gurmukhi with transliteration is always given in the first column.
-Both documents include introductions touching on subjects like Naam, Naad, Simran and Jap (essence of sound, recitation and repetition, continuous meditation and understanding of sacred scriptures), the problem of limitations within translations into other languages, the problem of duality of the human mind in kali yug, the style and energy of the poetry, the life and legacy of Guru Nanak, and some miscellanea.
 The Jaap Sahib document serves implicitly as a word-by-word dictionary by usage of a colour code across the columns.
+Both documents include introductions touching on subjects like Naam, Naad, Simran and Jap, the problem of limitations within translations into other languages, the problem of duality of the human mind in kali yug, the style and energy of the poetry, the life and legacy of Guru Nanak, and some miscellanea.
 At the end of each document you find bibliography of all translations and further recommended literature.

 Click here to see all our regular Kundalini Yoga classes